brittola/dropdown-navigation/README.md

 Intro section with dropdown navigation challenge from Frontend Mentor website.

 ## ----------------- How it works: -------------------
-- This project is a simple responsive page with HTML, CSS and Javascrit;
+- This project is a simple responsive page with HTML, CSS and Javascript with a bit of JQuery;
-- The objective was to create a dropdown navigation bar;
+- The objective was to create a dropdown navigation bar animated with JQuery slideUp and slideDown;

 ## -------- What i learned with this project: --------
-- How to make the dropdown navigation bar and showing different HTML layouts based on screen widt, so the HTML is divided in two sections: desktop and mobile;
+- How to make the dropdown navigation bar and showing different HTML layouts based on screen width, so the HTML is divided in two sections: desktop and mobile;

 ### Desktop version:
 ![ezgif-1-35b36f9970](https://user-images.githubusercontent.com/99913525/169360621-4195da27-1c58-4031-8bc9-accfdc718c8c.gif)